qiwang067/DisWM/README.md

 3) Install Distracting Control Suite and dmc2gym.
 The `distracting_control` folder contains the [Distracting Control Suite](https://github.com/sahandrez/distracting_control) code with modification to create disjoint colour sets.
 The `dmc2gym` folder contains the [dmc2gym](https://github.com/denisyarats/dmc2gym) code revised to use the distracting_control wrappers.

 4) Collect distracting video datasets with DreamerV2 on DMC/MuJoCo Pusher.
-The complete distracting videos will be released upon acceptance.

 ## Train DisWM on DMC / MuJoCo Pusher
 1. Pretrain the video prediction model with collected videos on DMC: